Provisional Patent Service: Everything You Need to Know

-A provisional patent application is short (5-10 pages) and written plainly avoiding the difficult legalese found in regular patent applications.
+A provisional patent application is short (5-10 pages) and written plainly, avoiding the difficult legalese found in regular patent applications.
 Because of this, the PPA costs a fraction of the non-provisional application and involves far less work.
 Though relatively easy to complete, the PPA provides valuable protection to the inventor by allowing use of the “patent pending” label for a period of 12 months.

 Filing the non-provisional patent application within 12 months also allows the inventor to use the date of originally filing the PPA to help defend against claims of infringement by other similar inventions.
 The provisional patent application must, through drawings and written word, describe in detail how your invention is made and what it does.

-How a PPA Differs from a Regular Patent Application
+How a PPA Differs From a Regular Patent Application

 Full patent applications are very expensive as compared to the PPA, costing up to tens of thousands of dollars in patent search and attorney fees.
-In contrast, the provisional patent application costs $65 for individuals and micro-entities, $130 for small organizations and $260 for the largest companies.
+In contrast, the provisional patent application costs $65 for individuals and micro-entities, $130 for small organizations, and $260 for the largest companies.

 Truth About Provisional Patent Applications

 Because of this potentially catastrophic result, the inventor must have a good understanding of the provisional patent application process and requirements so as to not become a victim of those who either lack the knowledge to competently prepare the PPA or who willfully set out to scam the unsuspecting inventor.
-There are many lurking on the internet pushing provisional patent services on the cheap which may end up costing you much more in the long run.
+There are many lurking on the internet pushing provisional patent services for cheap, which may end up costing you much more in the long run.
 Inventors need the help of competent and ethical patent professionals who should be either a patent lawyer or patent agent.

 Drawings in a Provisional Patent Application

-One area in which the unsophisticated inventor may be led astray in patent drawings.
+One area in which the unsophisticated inventor may be led astray is patent drawings.
 Because the provisional patent application is a shorter, simpler form than a full patent application, some believe that the requirements also differ and that drawings are unnecessary.
 This is a common assertion with non-attorney patent applications services.

 While it is true that provisional patent applications are not as formal as the full patent applications, this is a matter of form versus function.
 The function of a provisional patent application is to obtain protection for your invention.
-This requires a complete disclosure of what the invention is and how it works and drawings are an essential aspect in understanding that.
+This requires a complete disclosure of what the invention is and how it works, and drawings are an essential aspect in understanding that.
 The drawing gives illustration to the sometimes complex and dense written explanation of the invention.
-The only exception to this rule would be chemical compounds which rely on the way they were formed rather than the way they look.
+The only exception to this rule would be chemical compounds, which rely on the way they were formed rather than the way they look.

 Description of a Provisional Patent Application

-Correctly completing a provisional patent application is difficult and advice on how to do this from lay persons is normally bad because of lack of knowledge of the law regarding patents.
+Correctly completing a provisional patent application is difficult, and advice on how to do this from laypersons is normally bad because of lack of knowledge of the law regarding patents.

-A defective provisional patent application, especially in the disclosure of the invention is useless and may also have ruined the possibility of any future right to protect the invention.
+A defective provisional patent application, especially in the disclosure of the invention, is useless and may also have ruined the possibility of any future right to protect the invention.
 Unfortunately, you may not know the PPA is defective until you are working with the patent examiner in the full patent application process who refuses to relate your patent back to the original date of filing the PPA.

 Advantages of Provisional Patent Application